genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 ### [API Docs](./docs/api/index.md)

-Client side filters generally take primitive input parameters, and will return `true` or `false` based these values.
+Client-side filters generally take primitive input parameters, and return `true` or `false` based on these values.
 They may also access runtime data or state to provide an outcome.
-They can be used for simple tasks like array or input filtering, to for more advanced use-cases such as driving feature flags, behaviors, directives etc.
+They can be used for simple tasks like array or input filtering, or for more advanced use cases - such as driving feature flags, behaviors, directives, etc.

 Filters can be chained using the utilities provided in this package to handle more complex scenarios.
-When a filter is used without all the input parameters needed, we log a warning and return `true` by convention so the chain can continue.
+When a filter is used without all the input parameters needed, Genesis logs a warning and returns `true` by convention so that the chain can continue.
 This is currently controlled at an individual filter level, and may change in time.

 :::important
-It's important to highlight that filters are purposefully decoupled from any `effect`, like pairing with a `when()` directive or custom effect logic.
+It's important to highlight that filters are purposefully decoupled from any `effect`, like pairing with a `when()` directive or custom-effect logic.
 This flexibility allows these filters to be reused for numerous purposes.
 :::

 ## Usage